 - Ka’anapali Beach: The famous beach resort area offers several fishing spots along its sandy shores, perfect for catching bonefish and other inshore species.

-Big Island’s Fishing Bounty
+Big Island’s Shore Fishing Spots

 - South Point: The southernmost point in the United States offers unique shore fishing opportunities, with ulua and other species being common catches.